Who are we?

-The results are in for the 2019 Make Your Mark vote, and we are pleased to announce that 2019 had a big turnout of young people in Central Bedfordshire, with 10,647 young people making their mark.
-So thanks to everyone who helped promote the Make Your Mark vote, for the schools that took part, and of course to the young people who took the time to vote!
+The results are in for the 2022 Make Your Mark vote.
+Thanks to everyone who helped promote the Make Your Mark vote, for the schools that took part, and of course to the young people who took the time to vote!

 The top 3 issues, as voted by young people, in Central Bedfordshire are as follows:

-On the 8th November the UK Youth Parliament met in the House of Commons to debate which of the top 5 issues will become the UK Youth Parliament's campaign for 2020 and the 2 campaigns that were chosen are:
+Health & Wellbeing has been voted the number 1 issue for young people in the UK in 2022.
+On the 4th November the UK Youth Parliament met in the House of Commons to debate what issue under this topic will the UK Youth Parliament's campaign should focus on for 2022 and the campaign that was chosen is: